 Now in any group or ensemble of spinning charges, it would be reasonable to expect that all possible orientations of the magnetic field vector (the straight arrow pointing north in the figure) would be present.
 That is, we would expect those arrows to be randomly oriented in space.
 Because of this, we'd expect to find a whole range of differences in how one electron would interact with an external magnetic field compared to any other.
 Some would be strongly repelled or attracted to one pole, others would be more weakly affected.
 There would be a continuum of interactions on a scale from weak to strong.

 So the expected result of the SG experiment was that a beam of electrons that passed through a magnetic field would be "smeared out" when they hit some detector screen, a reflection of the wide range of effects "felt" by the magnetic field of the electron.
 Here is the experiment.
 The expected result is shown in the top panel . . . and what really happened in the bottom:

 What actually happens in the SG experiment is really stunning: The beam of electrons splits pretty cleanly into two separate beams, with nothing in the middle.
 These came to be called the "spin-up" and "spin-down" electrons (let's call these electrons +z and -z according to the coordinate system below).

 Apparently, when it comes to "spin" (which I put in quotes because it's now understood not to be like the spin of a charged spinning baseball), electrons come in only two "orientations", with nothing in between.

-Electrons exhibit only two kinds of "spin," which we'll call s.
+Electrons exhibit only two kinds of "spin," which we'll label s, our first quantum number.
 It is customary to write these as s = ± ½.

 s = ± ½ are called discrete spin "states" of an electron, and there are always only two, each with a value opposite the other.